There's a Hole in My Bucket

-But there's a hole in my bucket, dear Liza, dear Liza,
+To commemorate the song, the National Day Calendar organization in Mandan, North Dakota, claims that May 30 every year is "Hole in My Bucket Day".

-There's a hole in my bucket, dear Liza, a hole.
+Melody and lyrics

 Origins and development

 The earliest known archetype of this song seems to be in the German collection of songs Bergliederbüchlein (c 1700).
 It is set as a dialogue between a woman named Liese, and an unnamed man.